Photo from Unsplash

 Glorifying God

-While the name “Our Father” over the gate of prayer assures us of loving welcome and of all tenderness, thoughtfulness, and care, the words “which art in heaven” remind us of the surpassing glory and majesty of God.
-We should not lessen the force of “hallowed be thy name.”
-We should not rush into His presence as we do into the presence of an earthly parent.
-We should remember His infinite greatness and holiness, and should come always with reverence.
-His is a name to be “hallowed.”
-“Holy and reverend is his name.”
+While the name “Our Father” over the gate of prayer assures us of love and care, the words “who is in heaven” remind us of God’s surpassing glory and majesty.
+We should not diminish the importance of “hallowed be your name.”
+We must not approach Him as we would an earthly parent.
+We should remember His infinite greatness and holiness, and always come before Him with reverence.
+His name is to be “hallowed.”
+“Holy and reverent is His name.”

-Of this, this petition reminds us.
-It checks the flow of our thoughts and feelings, and bids us approach God with a suitable sense of our unworthiness and of His holiness.
-It bids us be reverent though bold.
+This petition reminds us to pause and approach God with a deep awareness of our unworthiness and His holiness.
+It encourages us to be reverent, even as we are bold.

-The Prayer found here in Matthew’s Gospel is a prayer for the glorifying of God in this world.
-When we pray it we must be sure that we do our part in making His name hallowed.
-We can do this by our own reverent use of that holy name.
-Good Christian people sometimes grow very careless in speaking of God.
-They become so accustomed to using His name in prayer and speech that they utter it as lightly as if it were the name of some familiar friend.
-I have seen a miner with black grimy hand, pluck a pure flower from the stem, and it seemed a profanation.
-But what shall we say of our own taking on our sin defiled lips the holy and awful name of God?
-We ought to learn to hallow that blessed name in our speech.
+The prayer found in Matthew’s Gospel is a prayer for God’s glory to be revealed in the world.
+When we pray this, we must ensure that we do our part in making His name holy.
+We can do this by using His name with reverence in our speech.
+Even good Christians can grow careless in speaking of God, using His name in prayer and speech as casually as if it were a friend’s name.
+I have seen someone with dirty hands pluck a pure flower, and it seemed disrespectful.
+But what can we say about ourselves when we take the holy and awesome name of God on our sin-stained lips?
+We should learn to speak His name with reverence.

-Then we should hallow it in our lives.
-We are God‘s children, and we bear His name.
-How may a child honour a parent’s name?
-Only by a life worthy of a parent.
-We must take heed, therefore, that in every act of ours, in our behaviour, in our whole character and influence, we live so that all who see us shall see in us something of the beauty of God.
-It would be a sad thing, indeed, if we gave people a wrong idea of God or of the religion of Jesus Christ.
+We must also hallow His name in our lives.
+We are God’s children and bear His name.
+How does a child honor their parent’s name?
+By living a life worthy of that parent.
+We must ensure that in every part of our behavior, character, and influence, we reflect the beauty of God.
+It would be tragic if we gave others the wrong idea of God or the Christian faith.

 Daily Word of God - May 3